yushchenko/sencha-touch-talk-at-sydjs/notes.md

-# Notes

-Sencha Touch + Your Next Project === Love?
+# Sencha Touch + Your Next Project === Love?

 ## Introduction

 > slide

-Hi, my name is Valery.
+Hey, my name is Valery.
-I am JavaScript developer like many of you.
+I am a JavaScript developer like many of you here.
+At the end of the last year
-A half a year ago I decided to find out how mobile web development looks like and now I would like to share some of this findings with you.
+I had a chance to try how mobile web development looks like and now I would love to share some of these findings with you.
+During next 10 minutes I will give you a short overview of Sencha Touch JavaScript framework.

-In Fairfax, the company where I work, some not particularly technical people call me a 'Sencha developer'.
+In Fairfax, the company where I work,
+*some not particularly technical people* call me a 'Sencha developer'.
 It sounds ridiculous, in the same way one can address a carpenter as a 'hammer operator'.

-What I am trying to convey is that a framework or library is just a tool to make your job done.
+What I am trying to convey here is that a framework or library is just a **tool** to make your job done.

-Starting a new project you hopefully have a choice which tools to pick up.
+Hopefully, starting a shiny new project you have a **choice** which particular tool to pick up.

-Lets try to find out weather you need Sencha Touch and where it rocks and where it sucks.
+In the real word, nothing is ideal, so even the best tools have its pros and cons.
+What is a great for one task or project can be terrible for another.
+I am telling these trivial things to you just for one simple reason.
+Considering new, shiny and professionally marketed technology we need to have rigth attitude to have real **choice** but not just follow the herd.

+OK, let move on.

 ## Mobile vs Desktop

 > slide

-First of all lets take a look how mobile world is different from good old desktop environmet.
+First of all lets take a look how mobile world is different from good old desktop which is familiar to everyone.

 * touch, gestures and small screen -> different UX patterns
 * performance